ping-payments/ping_python_sdk/README.md

 #### Get an Instance of an API object and call its methods

 The API is implemented as a class.
-With the PaymentsApi object you work with an API by calling it's methods.
+You work with an API by calling methods in the PaymentsApi object.

-**Work with the API by calling the methods on the API object.** For example, you would call get_merchants to get a list of all merchant for the tenant:
+**Work with the API by calling the methods on the API object.** For example, you call get_merchants for a list of all merchants for a tenant:

 ```python